 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The project is located in Shropshire, United Kingdom and is currently available for bidding.
-Click here to check out the listing on eBay.
+The aircraft is located in French Camp, Mississippi and is currently available for bidding.
+Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.